 - And one that I’ve personally experienced, headaches/migraines.

-To avoid these terrible things, you need to get at least 7-8 hours a night.
+To avoid these terrible things and many others, you need to get at least 7-8 hours a night.
+More importantly, getting 7-8 hours of sleep has a ton of benefits, explained in this post by Nestmaven.com.

 One way that I’ve found to be pretty effective is to set an alarm for 8 hours before I need to be awake then set another alarm for 1 hour before then.
 By setting that second alarm, you’re letting yourself know that you have exactly 1 hour to get everything done for the night.
 That may mean you need to stop working on whatever assignment you’re working on and start your evening routine.
 Or it may mean that you have one hour to finish editing that paper you’ve been working on for hours.
 Whatever it is, once that one hour has passed you need to go to be going to bed.